 15. Father-Child Sports Competition

-Organizing a sports competition for Father’s Day is a great way for you to raise funds for a school.
+Organizing a sports competition for Father’s Day Celebration is a great way for you to raise funds for a school.
 A sports competition event can bring fathers and their children together for a fun-filled day of sports.

 The competition can include games like basketball, soccer, or volleyball, and can be held at the school or a local park.
 Participants can register and pay a fee, and sponsors can donate money to support the event.
 Use the funds generated to support the school’s programs or other charitable initiatives.